-Thankfully, when we purchased our home (fourteen years ago) we fell in love with the home’s layout because we could grow old(er) in the flexible, multiple level home.
+Thankfully, when we purchased our home (fourteen years ago) we fell in love with the home’s layout because we could grow old(er) in the flexible, multi-level home.

 And, yet I did not want to share a work/office space with my husband.
 I told him we (me) each needed a floor between us when we both work from home.

 For a while, my husband’s home office was in the closet.
 Seriously, it was seasonal storage for our ski gear and then his home office.
-It was basically a shelf in a closet.
-He worked standing up.
-Needless to say, he was ready to come out of the closet and into the home office in a corner of the basement.
+It was basically a standing desk made from a shelf and a barstool in in a closet.

 I knew my husband loved his new space when I came home and he had organized all of his work files and shredded ten pounds of legal and accounting docs!
 He found these inexpensive storage boxes at Ikea.